-How to make keto-friendly chocolate chip protein cookies
+How to make keto chocolate chip protein cookies

-A lot of cookies will require chilling before baking (like my giant 6oz protein cookie) but I wanted to keep this recipe very simple, so there is no chilling required!
+A lot of cookies will require chilling before baking (like my giant half-pound protein cookies) but I wanted to keep this recipe very simple, so there is no chilling required!

 Once you preheat the oven to 350 degrees F, you only need about 5 minutes to get everything prepped and ready to go.

-Space them out evenly on your baking sheet (I line mine with parchment paper).
-They’re not going to spread super thin, but you still want to leave space for them to bake all the way around.
+Space them out evenly on your baking sheet (I line mine with parchment paper) then use your hands to roll them into balls.

 And if you want to take these cookies to the next level, check out my brownie batter stuffed protein cookies.

-It utilizes this recipe along with my edible brownie batter to create these epic stuffed protein cookies:
+It utilizes this recipe along with my edible brownie batter to create these epic brownie batter stuffed protein cookies:

 - 56g Almond Flour